Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 What Struggles

-Spring lettuce and greens (bolt quickly in May/June heat)
+Spring lettuce and greens (bolt quickly in May and June heat)

 Crops that need stable temperatures (your big swings can stress some plants)